amperka/MobyDig/API.md

 Initializes the given interface, prepares the board for communication.
 All module segments are set to the 'dark' state.

-Call this method before interfacing with SegM8.
-For example, in your `setup()`.
+Call this method before interacting with SegM8.
+For example, in the `setup()`.

 ### `void printf(const char* format, ...)`